GrahamStrickland/harpy/README.md

 **Milestone 3: Statement Code Generation** implements code generation for statements including variable declarations, assignments, control flow (if/while/for), function and procedure definitions, and exception handling constructs.
-Functions and procedures become C# methods, with consideration for using top-level statements for simpler code organization.
+Functions and procedures become C# methods of a "global" partial class, except where an actual class has been defined.

 ## Known Challenges